-4. Divorce: "You Can't Be Serious!" - My initial thought was "You can't be serious!," (the famous statement by tennis great John McEnroe) when my first wife returned from her high school reunion, and told me that she was leaving me that night.
+4. Divorce: "You Can't Be Serious!"
+My initial thought was, "You can't be serious!," (the famous statement by tennis great John McEnroe) when my first wife returned from her high school reunion and told me that she was leaving me that night.
 Hardly believing my ears, I said, "We have three children, ages two, four and six, and you want to leave tonight?"
 I asked her if she could give me a day, so that at the very least, I could get some help to watch the kids.
 She agreed, and left the following day.

 As you might imagine, this was a difficult time for me.
 It led to my first significant depression.
 I got through it with the help of housekeepers, friends, family, psychologists, and grit - putting one foot in front of the other.
-The opportunity in this big problem is that I am much closer to my boys, having been a solo parent for seven years.
-And I found a terrific new wife, life partner of 40 years, and great mother for the boys.
+The opportunity in this big problem was that, being a solo parent for seven years, I am much closer to my boys.
+And I found a terrific new wife, life partner of 44 years, and great mother for the boys.